cms-bril/brilview/docs/deploy.rst

 Tips
 ----
+If you occur any issue after building new image try to scale down a pod (or all pods) to 0 and then back to original value 1 or 2.

-After successful build and deploy of new brilview into a it's pods scale down nginx pods to 0 and than back to 2 in order to clean cache.
+e.g. After successful build and deploy of new brilview into a it's pods scale down nginx pods to 0 and than back to 1 (or 2) in order to clean NGINX cache.